-- Refrigerated baths require that the condensing coil be cleaned periodically.
-Accumulation of dust and dirt on the condenser will result in premature failure of the compressor. - This bath has been equipped with a brownout and over voltage protection device as a safety feature to protect the system components. - Mode of Operation: This bath needs to be plugged into the line voltage for at least two minutes before operation.
-This is only necessary for the first time that the bath is energized or when it is moved from one location to another.
-Turning the bath ON or OFF does not trigger the delay. - If a High/Low voltage condition exists for longer than 5 seconds, the bath will be de-energized.
-The "Mains Out of Range" light on the back of the bath will be lit indicating a fault condition.
-Re-energization is automatic upon correction of the fault condition and after a delay cycle of about two minutes.
+Refrigerated baths require that the condensing coil be cleaned periodically.
+Accumulation of dust and dirt on the condenser will result in premature failure of the compressor.

+This bath has been equipped with a brownout and over voltage protection device as a safety feature to protect the system components.

+Mode of Operation: This bath needs to be plugged into the line voltage for at least 2 minutes before operation.
+This is only necessary for the first time the bath is energized or when it is moved from one location to another.
+Turning the bath ON or OFF does not trigger the delay.

+If a High/Low voltage condition exists for longer than 5 seconds, the bath de-energizes.
+An amber indicator on the back panel lights when this condition exists.

+Re-energization is automatic upon correction of the fault condition and after a delay cycle of about 2 minutes.
 If a fault condition exists upon application of power, the bath will not energize.

-Under and Over Voltage Protection at 115 VAC Voltage Cutout: ±12.5 % (101 - 129 VAC) Voltage Cut In: ±7.5 % (106 - 124 VAC)
+- Under and Over Voltage Protection at 115 VAC

+- Voltage Cutout: ±12.5% (101 129 VAC)

+- Voltage Cut In: ±7.5% (106 124 VAC)

-Under and Over Voltage Protection at 230 VAC Voltage Cutout: ±12.5 % (203 - 257 VAC) Voltage Cut In: ±7.5 % (213 - 247 VAC)
+- Under and Over Voltage Protection at 230 VAC

+- Voltage Cutout: ±12.5% (203 257 VAC)

+- Voltage Cut In: ±7.5% (213 247 VAC)